sedarsahin/NLP/NameEntityRecognition/README.md

 To run the tutorial code, follow these steps:

 1. Ensure you have Python installed along with the required libraries (`nltk`, `wikipediaapi`, `matplotlib`).
-2. Open the `ner_apple.py` file and execute it in a Python environment, or `ner_apple.ipynb` in Jupyter Notebook
+2. Open the `ner_apple.py` file and execute it in a Python environment, or `ner_apple.ipynb` in Jupyter Notebook.

 ## Contribution